-This is a fresh, flavorful pasta dish perfect for Spring (despite the fact that here in MA we just got another foot of snow today).
+This Linguine with Dairy Free Pesto is a fresh, flavorful pasta dish perfect for Spring (despite the fact that here in MA we just got another foot of snow).
 The pesto is dairy and nut free, and helps you sneak your little ones a bit of spinach without them catching on.
 If you’re new to nutritional yeast, it’s worth giving a try.
 I find the flavor to be similar to that of Parmesan cheese, and it provides a healthy dose of protein and vitamins (particularly B-12).
 My three year old gobbled this up without a clue that it was good for him!

 - juice of 1 lemon